knmnyn/hugo-blox/content/publication/acl24a/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'A illustration of our investigation of mem- ory access pattern in language models.
+  caption: 'A illustration of our investigation of memory access pattern in language models.
 We find that the model accesses its parametric memory largely in a sequential manner, and faces difficulty in randomly ac- cessing the content in the middle of memorized strings.'
   preview_only: false

 # Associated Projects (optional).